qooxdoo/qooxdoo/documentation/manual/source/pages/desktop/ui_layouting.rst

   parent.add(child, {left:20, top: 100});

-This is still good readble and directly defines the properties where the children is added to the parent (and the parent's layout).
+This is still good readable and directly defines the properties where the children is added to the parent (and the parent's layout).
 While this is the common use pattern of layout properties in qooxdoo applications, it is still possible to define layout properties afterwards using `setLayoutProperties <http://demo.qooxdoo.org/%{version}/apiviewer/#qx.ui.core.LayoutItem~setLayoutProperties>`_.
 The first parameter is like the second parameter in ``add`` and accepts a map of layout properties.

 .. _pages/ui_layouting#units_of_layout_properties: